MntCer/Rooc/README.md

-# "TODO
+# Rooc

-search for `"TODO` to rename our language.

 ## Motivation

 The C language, distinguished by its use of pointers, has proven both powerful and problematic.
 While we appreciate the elegance of C-style syntax, we aim to develop a more user-friendly, high-level language inspired by it.
-Our proposed language, "TODO, seeks to retain the syntactic style of C/C++ while eliminating pointers.
+Our proposed language, Rooc, seeks to retain the syntactic style of C/C++ while eliminating pointers.
 It also aims to modernize the type system, eschewing inheritance in favor of traits, akin to Rust, to avoid the problems about subtype.

 > Another point for discussion is the inconsistent initialization methods prevalent in C-family languages.